Beyond the Headlines of Gridlock, Congress Makes Quiet Progress on Energy Efficiency

 So far, the Energy and Commerce Committee has held two hearings on this legislation and Chairman Rush has been vocal about his desire to work with his Republican counterparts to improve the bill as it moves forward in the legislative process.
 The Alliance sent a letter thanking Chairman Rush for his work and expressing hope that members from both sides of the aisle will work together to strengthen the bill.

 There are more bills we expect to see progress on in the coming months.
 Reps.
 Peter Welch (D-Vt.) and David McKinley (R-W.Va.), both Alliance honorary advisors, have introduced the Home Owner Managing Energy Savings (HOMES) Act, which would provide rebates to homeowners who invest in energy efficiency improvements.
-Another bipartisan pair, Alliance Honorary Advisor Rep. Adam Kinzinger (R-Ill.) and Rep. Jerry McNerney (D-Calif.), introduced the a bill that would create a pilot program to improve the energy efficiency of water and wastewater systems, H.R.
+Another bipartisan pair, Alliance Honorary Advisor Rep. Adam Kinzinger (R-Ill.) and Rep. Jerry McNerney (D-Calif.), introduced a bill that would create a pilot program to improve the energy efficiency of water and wastewater systems, H.R.
 2019.
 And Reps.
 Greg Stanton (D-Ariz.) and Marc Veasey (D-Tex.) introduced a bill that would provide funding to a DOE program that gives money to communities to manage job-creating energy efficiency and conservation projects.

 These bills were part of a series addressed in a hearing before the Energy and Commerce Committee last month and are expected to advance to the markup stage soon.